abyanmajid/codemore.io/README.md

-# codemore.io
+# codemore.io v0.1.0 (ARCHIVED)

-<b>codemore.io</b> is a distributed app that offers <i>free programming courses</i> in attempt to help you get out of <i>"tutorial hell"</i>, or simply <i>speed up your learning</i>, all by putting great emphasis on <i>writing lots of code</i>.
-At <b>codemore.io</b>, you learn programming by solving a bunch of exercises, quizzes, and building projects with varying level of guidance and hints.
+This monorepo contains version 0.1.0 of **codemore.io**, which was my first attempt at building a cloud-native microservices architecture that in theory is scalable and maintainable.
+This monorepo is **DISCONTINUED DUE TO ABUNDANT INCOMPLIANCES WITH IMPORTANT DEVOPS PRINCIPLES AND BEST PRACTICES**.
+Moving forward, I will attempt to build **codemore.io** for the second time, taking into account the lessons I have learned from building this monorepo.
+The repositories for **codemore.io v0.2.0** can be found at [@YanSystems](https://github.com/YanSystems).

 <!-- <h3 align="center"> Live App 🚀 | Demo 📹 | Documentation 🔍 | Source 📦 </h3> -->

-## Architecture
+## The old version 0.1.0 architecture

-All client requests are sent to the `broker` service (which serves as an API gateway) with a JSON payload.
+In codemore.io v0.1.0, All client requests are sent to the `broker` service (which serves as an API gateway) with a JSON payload.
 The `broker` service will then redirect this request via `gRPC` to the correct microservice.
 The following `mermaid` visualizer depicts the architecture:

 ```mermaid
 graph TD